jackyangzzh/jackyang.io/_projects/polyspace.md

 ## Inspiration

-When I played VRChat, I noticed that the giant platform is great for meeting random people but not so much for intimate or customized experiences.
-After some research, I realized there is no VR social media platform targeted for small groups, so I created one myself.
-Due to the size of the project, I chose to make it open source and lightweight so that other developers who share the vision can contribute.
+While playing VRChat, I noticed that the platform excels at connecting strangers but lacks features for intimate, customized experiences.
+After researching the VR social landscape, I realized there was no platform specifically designed for small groups, so I created one.
+To make the project scalable and accessible, I made it open source and lightweight, enabling other developers who share this vision to contribute.